-- 1. What is driving with an open container of alcohol in Colorado?
+- 1. Is it illegal to drive with an open container in Colorado?

-- 3. How does the prosecutor prove I am guilty of possession of an open container of alcohol?
+- 3. How does the prosecutor prove I am guilty?

-- 4. What are the penalties for an open container of alcohol?
+- 4. What are the penalties for an open container?

-An “open alcoholic beverage container” is defined as, “a bottle, can, or receptacle that contains any amount of alcoholic beverage and:
+CRS 42-4-1305 defines “open alcoholic beverage container” as “a bottle, can, or receptacle that contains any amount of alcoholic beverage and:

 - That is open or has a broken seal; or